LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

 So let's break that down, notice that each line except the last is separated by a comma, that allows us to list many selectors and apply whatever we put in the curly brackets to all of them, it'll break if you miss a comma though.

-1. \`a:focus\` this will apply a focus style to links, which use the `<a>` or anchor element
+1. Setting \`a:focus\` will apply a focus style to links, which use the `<a>` or anchor element
-2. \`button:focus\` this will apply a focus style to buttons, which use the `<button>`  element
+2. Setting \`button:focus\` will apply a focus style to buttons, which use the `<button>`  element
-3. \`select:focus\` this will apply a focus style to the dropdown inputs you often encounter, which use the `<select>`  element
+3. Setting \`select:focus\` will apply a focus style to the dropdown inputs you often encounter, which use the `<select>`  element
-4. \`input:focus\` his will apply a focus style to text inputs, checkboxes, radios etc, which use the `<input>`  element
+4. Setting \`input:focus\` will apply a focus style to text inputs, checkboxes, radios etc, which use the `<input>`  element
-5. \`\[tabindex]:focus\`, when developers create interactive elements, they should be making it keyboard accessible and adding in \`tabindex="0"\` to the element as an attribute, we target attributes in CSS with the square brackets\[], so we can target that with CSS, we're going a little brute force and just using \[tabindex] here, as there could be other values
+5. Setting \`\[tabindex]:focus\`, for custom elements that can receive keyboard focus, as developers should be making these elements keyboard accessible and adding in \`tabindex="0"\` to the element as an attribute, we target attributes in CSS with the square brackets\[], so we can target that with CSS, we're going a little brute force and just using \[tabindex] here, as there could be other values
-6. \`\[contenteditable]:focus\`, oftentimes we encounter inputs that do not use the default HTML inputs, which is fine if done correctly, but awful when they're not, to make an element that is not an input editable, we would add the \`contenteditable\` attribute, so we can target that in CSS, by using the square brackets
+6. Setting \`\[contenteditable]:focus\`, for when we encounter inputs that do not use the default HTML inputs, which is fine if done correctly, but awful when they're not, to make an element that is not an input editable, we would add the \`contenteditable\` attribute, so we can target that in CSS, by using the square brackets
-7. \`iframe:focus\`, you may see Twitter or YouTube embeds on a website or indeed many others, an iFrame receives focus, as it is technically a part of another website embedded into another, we can apply focus indicators to iframes, which use the `<iframe>` element
+7. Setting \`iframe:focus\`, you may see Twitter or YouTube embeds on a website or indeed many others, an iFrame receives focus, as it is technically a part of another website embedded into another, we can apply focus indicators to iframes, which use the `<iframe>` element
-8. \`details:focus\` HTML has a native accordion, called details and summary, the details being the trigger and the summary being the panel that will display the additional information when that trigger is clicked, we can apply a focus to details which use the `<details>` element
+8. Setting \`details:focus\` for the native HTML accordion-type element, called `<details>\` which is paired with a \`<summary>\` element, the details being the trigger and the \`<summary>\` being the panel that will display the additional information when that trigger is clicked, we can apply a focus to details which use the \`<details>` element
 9. The style declaration, so we want something that we can see, so i have done the following:

    1. \`outline: 3px solid red\` that gives us a 3 pixel solid purple line around all of those elements